denisshapiro/rock-paper-scissors/README.md

-Rock Paper Scissors implementation using JavaScript
+Rock Paper Scissors implementation with an interactive user interface using JavaScript and HTML/CSS